 Novra S400 Receiver

-The Novra S400 is a standalone receiver, which receives a satellite signal and outputs IP packets to one or multiple hosts listening to it in the local network.
-Hence, you will need to configure both the S400 and the host(s).
+The Novra S400 is a standalone receiver.
+It receives a satellite signal fed via its coaxial interface and outputs IP packets to one or multiple hosts listening to it in the local network.
+This page explains how to configure both the Novra S400 modem and the host(s) of interest.

 Table of Contents